decred/dcrstakepool/README.md

 dcrstakepool is licensed under the [copyfree](http://copyfree.org) ISC License.

 ## Version History
+- 1.1.0 - Architecture change.
+  * Per-ticket votebits were removed in favor of per-user voting preferences.
+    A voting page was added and the API upgraded to v2 to support getting and setting user voting preferences.
+  * Addresses from the wallet servers which are needed for generating the 1-of-2 multisig ticket address are now derived from the new votingwalletextpub config option.
+This removes the need to call getnewaddress on each wallet.
+  * An experimental daemon (stakepoold) that votes according to user preference is available for testing on testnet.
+This daemon is not for use on mainnet at this time.
 - 1.0.0 - Major changes/improvements.
   * API is now at v1 status.
 API Tokens are generated for all users with a verified email address when upgrading.
 Tokens are generated for new